AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 The framework uses `Twitter Bootstrap` to bring a responsive, flexible design to the site.
 One of the many preloaded Bootstrap themes may be selected to style the selected community site template, or a Bootstrap theme may be uploaded.

-When selected, the theme will be overlayed with an opaque blue checkmark.
+When selected, the theme is overlaid with an opaque blue checkmark.

 After the community site is published, it is possible to [edit the properties](#modifying-site-properties) and select a different theme.